CharlesCro/Group-Project-DSB/README.md

 - *Forecast economic outcomes based on corn and soybean production trends (can corn or soybean production be used to predict employment, income, and poverty levels?).*
-- *Assess the long-term impacts of corn and soybean productivity on rural economic outcomes.*

 ---